grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## Configuration file location

-The default settings for a Grafana instance are stored in the `$WORKING_DIR/conf/defaults.ini` file. _Do not_ change this file.
+The default settings for a Grafana instance are stored in the `$WORKING_DIR/conf/defaults.ini` file. _Do not_ modify this file.

 Depending on your OS, your custom configuration file is either the `$WORKING_DIR/conf/defaults.ini` file or the `/usr/local/etc/grafana/grafana.ini` file.
 The custom configuration file path can be overridden using the `--config` parameter.

 ### Linux

 If you installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
-This path is specified in the Grafana init.d script using `--config` file parameter.
+This file path is specified in the Grafana init.d script using the `--config` file parameter.

 ### Docker